Welcome to your new home

 database.

-We will also wherever possible include in the replacement works upgrading to modern standards, for example replacing single glazing with double glazing,
+We will also wherever possible include in the replacement works upgrading to modern standards, for example replacing single or double glazing with triple glazing,

-upgrading lighting to more energy efficient equivalents, also considering options such as photo-voltaic panels to generate electricity and reduce running costs.
+upgrading lighting to more energy efficient equivalents, also considering options such as solar panels to generate electricity and reduce running costs.

 Energy Efficiency